1 | 2 Description (Page 1)

 , and Greece

-, and as World War I came to an end the country was still without a recognized government.
+.
+As World War I ended, the country was still without a recognized government.